 Parking is in short supply at the Rose Garden.
 Spots are available on SW Kingsington Ave and SW Rose Garden Way.

 A free shuttle is available through the Explore Washington Parks Shuttle.
 You can also try parking below Washington Park and walking to the rose gardens.

 The rose garden is open daily from 5 am until 10 pm.
 (See their website for more information here).

 Make sure to time your visit when the roses are actually in bloom: from late April until early October.
-Roses bloom through the entire summer, and late May, June and early July are peak season times to visit.
+Roses bloom season lasts from late spring through the entire summer, and late May, June and early July are peak season times to visit.